 15. The instruction register (cont'd)

-It started almost as a joke one year ago with #SPDT16: 16-bits arithmetic unit with relays but the joke was on me and the fun, the learning, the charting of new design spaces (with the progressive invention of CCPBRL and balanced command trees, to name only a few) have slowly changed my approach and fueled my perfectionist leanings.
+It started almost as a joke one year ago with #SPDT16: 16-bits arithmetic unit with relays but the joke was on me and the fun, the learning, the charting of new design spaces have slowly changed my approach to computer design.

-Today (20170404) I have a complete architecture, an instruction set, all the needed relays, and I continue to put things together in the next logs.
+Now I have a complete architecture, an instruction set, all the needed essential parts, and I continue to put things together in the logs.
+In parallel, every new breakthrough is reinjected in such projects as #YASEP Yet Another Small Embedded Processor and #F-CPU (which was rebooted thanks to this project).

 The YGREC architecture is pretty simple and designed to use as few resources as possible, yet run the #Game of Life bit-parallel algorithm efficiently (though it's not the original goal or purpose, there was none in fact, it was just "loooook those cute relays must be fun to use!")

 The register set maps memory addresses, memory data, the Program Counter and Input/Output ports.
-Only R1-R4 and T1-T3 are "standard registers", making the YGREC a hybrid architecture: it looks like some classic RISC and also behaves like TTA.
+Only R1-R4 and T1-T3 are "standard registers", making the YGREC a hybrid architecture: it looks like some classic RISC and also behaves like TTA (for operations other than Shift/ALU/ROP2).
 There is indeed no actual opcode, only 32 combinations for the ALU and 16 Shift/Rotate combinations to care about.
-The architecture is highly orthogonal, all the usual operations can be achieved with a combination of the available fields and special registers.
-All the instructions are predicated, except CALL which is replaces the condition "NEVER".
-In this case, the result goes to PC and PC+1 goes to the register set.
+The architecture is highly orthogonal, all the essential operations can be achieved with a combination of the available fields and special registers.
+All the instructions are predicated, except CALL which replaces the condition "NEVER".
+In this case, the result goes to PC, while PC+1 goes to the register set.

 Some characteristics (if you haven't read the other project) :